Skip to main content

 Response mappingobjectNoDot-path to valid and errors fields in the response JSON

 By default, the node looks for valid or isValid (boolean) and errors (string array) at the root of the response body.
 Use response mapping to point to different paths if your endpoint returns a different shape.
+The endpoint request uses a fixed 45-second server timeout; it is not configurable per node.
 Transient errors (HTTP 429, 502, 503, 504) are retried automatically.

 Script